 There are two issues we need to deal with, in order to make our plots look realistic.
 The first is that our origin is in the upper left corner of the graphics window, and that the plots will look really tiny in comparison to the size of the window.
 We need to scale the drawn shapes to fill a better portion of the window.

-Define a global constant called SCALE
+Define a global constant called SCALE.
+The larger the

 value assigned to this variable, the more "zoomed" in on the origin